prakashlab/octopi-driver-board/Tests/Teensy_Pins/README.md

 ## Install

 As this is an Arduino sketch intended to be uploaded to the Teensy 4.1, the Arduino IDE and Teensyduino should be installed in [the standard way](https://www.pjrc.com/teensy/td_download.html).
-Then, download the Arduino sketch in this repository with the Arduino IDE, configure the Arduino IDE to upload the sketch to your Teensy 4.1 board, and upload the sketch.
+Then, download the Arduino sketch in this directory with the Arduino IDE, configure the Arduino IDE to upload the sketch to your Teensy 4.1 board, and upload the sketch.

 ## Usage